qmachine/qmachine/docs/http-api.rst

 ~~~~~~~~

 To set the value of an avar, a client must send the new value in a request by
 known box and known key.
-No response data will be returned.
+No response data will be returned, but a successful
+response will be indicated by an HTTP status code of 201.

 Experimental